 Guide: Allergy and COVID-19 Vaccination

-This Guide has been developed by ASCIA, based on the current knowledge regarding COVID-19 vaccines, and is updated when new information is available.
+This Guide is based on the current knowledge regarding COVID-19 vaccines available in Australia, and is updated when new information is available.
 There is no evidence that people with allergy and other immune system disorders are at any greater risk of COVID-19 vaccine allergy than the general population.

 Vaccinate in the community as per national recommendations, with a post-vaccination observation period of 15 minutes.
 This includes people with: